mattt/JSONSchema/README.md

 ## Motivation

-There are a few other libraries out there for working with JSON Schema, but they did more than I needed.
+There are a few other packages out there for working with JSON Schema, but they did more than I needed.

-This library focuses solely on defining and serializing JSON Schema structures with a clean, ergonomic API.
+This library focuses solely on defining and serializing JSON Schema values with a clean, ergonomic API. <br/>
 _That's it_.

-The implementation is deliberately minimal: two files under 1,000 lines of code.
+The [implementation](/Sources/JSONSchema/) is deliberately minimal: two files, ~1,000 lines of code total.
 At its core is one big `JSONSchema` enumerations with associated values for most of the JSON Schema keywords you might want.
 No result builders, property wrappers, macros, or dynamic member lookup — just old-school Swift with choice conformance to `ExpressibleBy___Literal` 💅